zlatozar/study-paip/ch03/Readme.md

 with `let`, and to define local functions with `label`.
 - The `defstruct` special form defines a structure type and automatically defines functions to get at components of the structure.
+- Every time you try to reload a file that uses ```defconstant``` into the SLIME REPL, it complains about me rebinding the constants.

+Here is possible solutions:
+    * Move constants into their own file, which, hopefully, doesn't change very often.
+    * Change the constants into vars until you build a release candidate.
+    In other words, temporarily change ```defconstant``` to ```defvar```.

+- A _dotted list_ is like a list except that the CDR of the last cons does not have to be NIL.
+This name comes from the printed representation, which includes a 'dot' character (period).
+Here is an example: ```(a b . c)```

+This dotted list is made of two conses.
+The CAR of the first cons is the symbol **a**, and the CDR of the first cons is the second cons.
+The car of the second cons is the symbol **b**, and the CDR of the second cons is the symbol **c**.

-- The printed representation of a structure starts with a `#S` and is followed by a list consisting of the type of the structure and alternating pairs of slot names and values.
+- The printed representation of a _structure_ starts with a `#S` and is followed by a list consisting of the type of the structure and alternating pairs of slot names and values.
 - Structures are more efficient than lists - less place and single step access.
 - `when` and `unless` are preferred when there is only one possibility, `if` when there are